manasmbellani/athena-assetnote/README.md

 ## Setup

+Note that the instructions below assume that `athena-assetnote` has been git cloned in the `/opt` directory on a Linux host.

 Build a Docker container which contains all the necessary dependencies eg python3, jq for running the scripts

 To build the container from the Dockerfile, run the following commmands: